mlflow/mlflow/docs/source/llms/deployments/index.rst

 Chat
 ~~~~

-The standard parameters for chat routes with type ``llm/v1/chat`` are:
+The standard parameters for chat endpoints with type ``llm/v1/chat`` are:

 +-------------------------------+----------------+----------+---------------+-------------------------------------------------------+
 | Query Parameter               | Type           | Required | Default       | Description                                           |